GeekBrucy/mySnippets/AWS/Documentation/Lambda/notes.md

 This represents the **maximum number of concurrent instances** allocated to your function.
 When a function has reserved concurrency, no other function can use that concurrency.
 Reserved concurrency is useful for **ensuring** that your most critical functions always have **enough concurrency** to handle incoming requests.
 Configuring reserved concurrency for a function incurs **no additional charges**.

 Useful if you don't want other functions taking up all the available unreserved concurrency.

+# Lambda authorizer
+for Custom authorization scheme

+## Two types of Lambda authorizers

+### Token-based Lambda authorizer (TOKEN authorizer)
+Receives the caller's identity in a bearer token, such as a JSON Web Token (JWT) or an OAuth token

+### Request parameter-based Lambda authorizer (REQUEST authorizer)
+Receives the caller's identity in a combination of headers, query string parameters, state variables, and $context variables